Electrolysis: Electrolysis of acidified water

-Thus, this CAWE approach is that the actual cell overpotential can be significantly reduced to below 1.0 V as compared to 1.5 V for conventional water electrolysis.

 Electrocrystallization

 A specialized application of electrolysis involves the growth of conductive crystals on one of the electrodes from oxidized or reduced species that are generated in situ.
 The technique has been used to obtain single crystals of low-dimensional electrical conductors, such as charge-transfer salts and linear chain compounds.

-Electrolysis of Iron Ore
+Electrolytic production of iron

-The current method of producing steel from iron ore is very carbon intensive, in part to the direct release of CO_{2} in the blast furnace.
-A study of steel making in Germany found that producing 1 ton of steel emitted 2.1 tons of CO_{2}e with 22% of that being direct emissions from the blast furnace.
+Iron for steel production, is produced by reduction of iron oxides using carbon.
+The overall process is an example of carbothermal reduction.
+One study of steel making in Germany found that producing 1 ton of steel emitted 2.1 tons of CO_{2}e with 22% of that being direct emissions from the blast furnace.
 As of 2022, steel production contributes 7–9% of global emissions.
-Electrolysis of iron can eliminate direct emissions and further reduce emissions if the electricity is created from green energy.
+Electrolysis of iron would eliminate direct CO_{2} emissions.

+The electrolysis of iron has been demonstrated in molten oxide salts using a platinum anode.
+An idealized equation is: